 The DSAB is a student-centered team of selected undergraduate and graduate School of Business students who are committed to act as a confidential liaison between the students and the dean.
 The DSAB devises solutions to issues of primary concern to students, promotes ideas that contribute to the advancement of students as they prepare to enter the business world, such as the Business Plan Contest, Investment Initiative and student debates, and coordinates business student association activities to increase collaboration and reduce duplication.
 Students are nominated by the DSAB and appointed by the Dean.

-For information about joining the DSAB, please e-mail the advisor, Danielle Tomczyk.
+For information about joining the DSAB, please visit the webpage.

 Enactus (formerly Students in Free Enterprise- SIFE)